dbeley/dotfiles-pinephone/README.md

 ## Folders

-- archives: config files and scripts not used anymore
+- archives: some config files and scripts I don't use anymore
 - bash
 - firefox: some tweaks (`user.js` needs to be copied manually to `~/.mozilla/firefox/*****.default-esr` as the profile name is random)
 - fish